iptsh/system_tools/README.md

 #### 【v1.4】Fourth version, fixed the script update issue, reminder to delete temporary update files, aesthetic optimizations, added author website display.
 (2024.08.17)

 ---

 #### 【v1.5】 Fifth Edition, Added language switching feature to the script, supporting switching between Chinese and English, with improvements to the script’s appearance.
 (2024.08.20 Night)

 ---

+#### 【v1.6】 Sixth Edition，This script manages Docker firewall rules and supports services that allow either IPv4-only access or both IPv4 and IPv6 access.
+If the latter is the case, enabling Docker's custom network and configuring IPv6 forwarding and access is necessary.
+The script does not impose how users should configure these settings, but as of now, using the Docker project `robbertkl/ipv6nat` to achieve IPv6 forwarding and access within Docker networks is a recommended approach, although other methods can also be used.The management of Docker service firewall rules was the primary motivation for creating this script and is considered by the author as a highly necessary strategy for Docker maintenance.
+Two very important aspects are limiting external access to Docker services and enabling IPv6 access for Docker services.
+(2024.08.21 Noon)

+---

 # Why was this script created?

 #### Noticed that many commands had to be entered manually each time, which was very inconvenient, so I integrated them into a script for easier maintenance and viewing.